norepinefrina/norepinefrina/README.md

 ・special keys which doesn't expire and gives u acces to additional features

 — **lifetime** <br>
-・purchasing with 6 usd through paypal [right here](https://pandadevelopment.net/market?q=noradrenaline) which arrives instantly <br>
+・purchasing with 6 euro through sellix [right here](https://asrua.mysellix.io) which arrives instantly <br>
 ・buying for 572 robux by contacting me on discord which may take some time (unavailable since 1/may/2023)

 — **temporary** <br>